woalk/bash-customize/README.md

 Also:

 - `WOALK_MACHINENAME` -- This variable can contain any string, which is then displayed as the hostname.
 If not set, the true hostname is used.
+- `WOALK_SHOWEXITCODE` -- This variable can be set to show the exit code after every command execution.
+It can be:
+ - `"no"` or unset to not show any exit code
+ - `"errors"` to only show non-zero exit codes
+ - `"yes"` to show all, also zero exit codes

 You can add an additional \*.rc file to your `$BASHCUSTOMIZE_DIR` named `configs.rc` (and include it in your bashrc if you did it manually), and store all the variable exports there.
 This makes identifying and sorting of the configuration variables easier.